needimf/CampShare/README.md

 ## The Design

-User stories and planning documents can be found at: [Trello Planning Board](https://trello.com/b/8PT5b0s0/camp-crud-app)
+User stories and planning documents can be found at: [CampShare Planning Board](https://trello.com/b/8PT5b0s0/camp-crud-app)

 ---